isomerpages/moe-frontierpri/_about-us/School Information/School Vendors.md

 <p><strong>Purchase of School Uniforms &amp; Name Tags</strong></p>
 <ol>
 <li>
-<p>Sale in School<br />Parents and students can purchase school shirts, shorts and culottes from the school bookshop during term time.<br />Parents may wish to call the bookshop to verify the availability before making a trip to the school.<br />Please refer to the School Bookshop section above for the contact number.</p>
+<p>Sale in School<br />
+Shirts, shorts and culottes are available for sale at the school bookshop during term time after January.
+Due to limited stock, parents are advised to call or message the school bookshop before making a trip to the school.
+Please refer to the School Bookshop section above for the contact number.</p>
 <p><em>Note: Parents may only enter the school to make their purchase 30 minutes after the school&rsquo;s last staggered dismissal time.</em></p>
 </li>
 </ol>